wallabag/wallabag/docs/en/user/android.rst

 After you have filled in your data, push the button Connection test and wait for the test to finish.

 .. image:: ../../img/user/android_configuration_connection_test.de.png
-    :alt: Connection test with your Wallabag data
+    :alt: Connection test with your wallabag data
     :align: center

 The connection test shall finish with success.
 If not, you need to fix this first until you proceed.